Skip to main content

 schedule

 “We were overbilling panels when individual tests were cheaper and underbilling by missing handling fees.
-MedPrecision optimized both directions.”
+MedPrecision tuned both directions.”

 Why General Billing Teams Miss Laboratory Issues